 January Jones looks radiant in this denim blue shadow look that's concentrated predominantly on the eyelid.
 A hearty swatch of the shadow is applied to the lids and not blended past the crease, keeping the color confined and clean.
 Follow up with a soft highlight shadow color in light blue or champagne underneath the brow.

 Glistening Galactic Blue

-Karlie Kloss demonstrates how the tiniest bit of blue eyeshadow can be so chic.
-With glistening blue applied in the center of the lid, it's what stands out the most when looking at her eyes.
+Jackie Aina demonstrates how sparkly blue eyeshadow can be so chic.
+With glistening blue applied across the top lid and orange liner on the bottom waterline, her eyes really pop.
 The key element to re-create this look is using a metallic eyeshadow that shines and sparkles versus a matte eyeshadow.